kolasniwash/machine-learning-study/README.md

-# Study of Machine Learning Algorithms and Sci-Kit Learn
+# Study of Machine Learning Algorithms

-A collection of jupter notebooks produced while studying how several machine learning algorthms work under the hood.

 Contained in this repository: